Hunter-Open-Source-Club/syllabi/README.md

 If you have any syllabi to send in, please send us a pull request following the directions in the [Adding New Syllabi](#adding-new-syllabi) section.

+## New Website

+If you have any questions, ideas, or other feedback about the new iteration of the website, we set up a forum to discuss in https://github.com/Hunter-Open-Source-Club/HunterCS_CourseSyllabi/discussions/27.

 ## Missing Syllabi

 The courses currently missing are as follows: